jeffersonRibeiro/react-shopping-cart/README.md

 #####  You can also find a run of the tests and an eslint check on CI/CD run on GitHub Actions in the links below:

 Cypress Tests -> This job does the following :

-1- Pull a docker image (cypress/browsers:node14.17.0-chrome88-ff89)
+1- Pull a docker image (cypress/browsers:node14.17.0-chrome88-ff89).

-2- Runs npm install then npm run to start the react app and waits for localhost:3000 to be up and running 3- Runs the Cypress tests inside the docker container and reports the result
+2- Runs npm install then npm run to start the react app and waits for localhost:3000 to be up and running.

+3- Runs the Cypress tests inside the docker container and reports the result.

 Run-URL: https://github.com/FadiRazouk/react-shopping-cart/runs/8072154704?check_suite_focus=true

 API-Tests -> This job does the following :

 1- npm install

 2- run the api tests

 Run-URL: https://github.com/FadiRazouk/react-shopping-cart/runs/8072154502?check_suite_focus=true